KeinPfusch/venom-Mail/README.md

 # venom-Mail

-Gateway between SMTP/POP3 and TOX protocol.
+Venom Mail is a gateway between SMTP/POP3 and the TOX protocol ( https://tox.chat/)

+It allows you to use a normal email client with the TOX Protocol.